mikeizbicki/ucr-cs100/textbook/C++/C++features/README.md

 In both forms, the for-range-declaration consists of a declaration of a variable of the same data type or of a reference of the same data type as the data type of each element in the range-expression (and can also be specified as `const` if desired).
 For example, if the for statement involves iterating through a vector of `int`s, then, if each element of the vector is to be read but not changed, the for-range-declaration could be a declaration of a variable of type `int`, such as `int elem`, or of a constant reference of type `int`, such as `const int &elem`
 In this same example, if the purpose of the `for` statement is to manipulate the data of the `int` elements, the for-range-declaration would be declared as a reference to an `int`, such as `int& elem`.
-If providing an explicit list of elements to index consecutively, use the second form of the range-for statement by providing the explicit list in curly brackets, much like the syntax for initialized lists.
+If you want to provide an explicit list of elements to index consecutively, use the second form of the range-for statement by providing the explicit list in curly brackets, much like the syntax for initialized lists.
-An example of a for-range statement with a braced-init-list:
+Here is an example of a for-range statement with a braced-init-list:

 ```
 #include <iostream>